 (Note: Some links in this post are for further information from earlier posts I’ve written.
 But links preceded with * are affiliate links.
 If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
 But the price you pay will NOT change.
 It’s an easy way to support this blog without anything coming out of your pocket.
 So click often!
 Thank you!)

 Now in the heat & humidity of our NE Texas summers I hate to fire up the canner.
 So I often opt for refrigerator pickles instead.
 Hey, whip ’em up & toss the jar in the fridge to let them get all pickley!
 What’s not to love??!!

 I’ll let them sit in the fridge pickling for about a week or so, Then I bring them out of the fridge as a cooling condiment on a hot day with our supper.

 But RancherMan really prefers sweet pickles instead.
-And I do love my recipe for sweet pickle brine so I always make it up myself.
+And I do love my recipe for sweet pickle brine.
+So when making sweet pickles I always make the brine myself.

 I’ve found an easy way to whip up a quart of sweet pickles for the refrigerator using a recipe that has just the right amount of sweetness for him without being too sweet for me.

 First I whip up my brine by mixing into a small saucepan: 1 cup filtered water, 1/2 cup vinegar (5% acidity), 3/4 cup sugar, 2 Tablespoons pickling spice, 1/2 teaspoon kosher salt and 1-2 cloves garlic.

 I stir it until it starts simmering to fully incorporate all ingredients, then turn the heat off and turn my attention to my cucumbers.

 I like to pick my pickler cucumbers when they’re young & tender, about 3-4 inches long.
 They’ve been stored in the fridge since I picked them.
 But now I bring ’em out & wash and dry them, cut the ends off